Elementary

 Classroom Structure

 The elementary years are divided into Lower (first – third) and Upper (fourth – sixth) classrooms.
 Montessori curriculum integrates subject areas to highlight inter-related areas of study creating awareness and curiosity which makes learning even more exciting and challenging.
-Teachers utilize stories, presentations and charts to enrich and enhance his/her interest in learning.
+Teachers utilize stories, lessons, charts, demonstrations and scientifically accurate language to enrich and enhance interest in learning.

 From utilizing the art studio to make pieces which support their studies, to performing in a play, or becoming more versed in their musical talents, elementary students at Oak Hill are enriching their entire being with deeper exposure to art, music and theatre.